Courses After BiPC: All You Need To Know

 Courses After Inter BiPC

-MBBS is a sought-after and best course after BiPC, and there are many prominent courses after 12th BiPC other than MBBS available in Homeopathy, Ayurveda, Naturopathy, Veterinary Science, and Nursing, to name a few.
+MBBS is a sought-after and best course after BiPC, and there are many prominent courses after 12th BiPC other than MBBS available in Homoeopathy, Ayurveda, Naturopathy, Veterinary Science, and Nursing, to name a few.
+Some of these courses are named below:

 • Medical Courses: MBBS (Medicine and Surgery), BDS (Dental Science), BDS to MBBS Bridge Course

-• AYUSH Courses: BAMS (Bachelor of Ayurveda, Medicine, and Surgery), Bachelor of Naturopathy and Yogic Sciences (BNYS), BHMS (Bachelor of Homeopathic Medicine and Surgery)
+• AYUSH Courses: BAMS (Bachelor of Ayurveda, Medicine, and Surgery), Bachelor of Naturopathy and Yogic Sciences (BNYS), BHMS (Bachelor of Homoeopathic Medicine and Surgery)

 • Veterinary Courses: Bachelor of Veterinary Science (BVSc)